andrewoldroyd/1Assessment/src/wb-assess-1.md

 **_String_**

 ```
 Anything in quotations, double single or backticks.
-Can be numbers letters/words or symbols.
+Can be numbers letters/words or symbols. let x = '5' is a string stored in a variable.
+And so is let y = 'five'
 ```

 **_Number_**

 ```
-Any integer, whole number value.
+Any integer, something in our code defined as a whole number value. ie: let x = 5 being a number stored to a variable.
 ```

 **_Boolean_**